GfellerLab/MoDec/README.md

 * `-L 9` or `--Lmotif 9`:
   To search for motifs of the given length (default is 9).
+  A value of 0 makes that we use a motif length equal to the longest peptide from the input data (and all peptides shorter that the longest are removed in this case).

+* `--MHC2` or `--MHCII` or `--MHC-II`:
+  This is an option recommended when working on MHC-II / HLA-II peptidomics data, to override some default parameters with those recommended in this case (it is equivalent to using the options `--pepLmin 12 --specInits`).
+When the options MHC2 and pepLmin are given, the pepLmin option value will have preference.

 * `--pepLmin 12`:
   To remove from the input the peptides shorter than this length (default is equal